Wake County inspecting pools before swimmers hit the water

 WAKE COUNTY, N.C.
 (WTVD) -- The uptick in warm weather may have you wanting to go swimming and Wake County officials are now inspecting pools.

-74 inspectors from Wake Environmental Health and Safety are now out checking nearly 1,400 public pools across the county.
+Inspectors from Wake Environmental Health and Safety are tasked with checking nearly 1,400 public pools across the county to ensure they're ready for opening day.

 "Safety items such as the water quality, we check the disinfectant, Ph level, those have to be within the proper range.
 We also check the clarity of the water to make sure it's not too cloudy.
 There's also main drain safety, that they're secure.
 We look at emergency equipment and emergency phones," said Jessica Sanders who is the environmental health program manager.